ccattuto/tinyqv-full-peripheral-vgaconsole/docs/info.md

 ## Register map

 - The 10x3 character buffer is exposed via registers `CHAR0` to `CHAR29`.
 When writing to these registers, only the lowest 7 bits of the written value are processed.
 - `TXTCOL` controls the text color (6 bits, 2 bits per channel, BBGGRR order).
 Bit 7 control text transparency: text color is ORed with background color when bit 7 is set.
+The default text color is green (001100).
 - `BGCOL` controls the background color (6 bits, 2 bits per channel, BBGGRR order).
+The default background color is dark blue (010000).
 - `VGA' provides access to VGA timing signals: bits 0 and 1 expose vsync and hsync, respectively.
 Transitions of these signals (to high for vsync, to low for hsync) are latched in bits 2 and 3 (vsync_latched, hsync_latched), which are cleared on reading the register.
-Bit 8 is writable and controls interrupt generation (disabled by default).
+Bit 4 is the blank signal.
+Bit 7 is writable and controls interrupt generation (disabled by default).

 | Address | Name   | Access | Description                                                         |
 |---------|--------|--------|---------------------------------------------------------------------|